 The scratch file is used by VFY during the verification scan and during the lost file scan.
 It is created but not entered in a directory.
 Therefore, it is transparent to you.
 The scratch file is automatically deleted when VFY is terminated.
-If you do not specify a scratch device the default device is a scratch indev
+If you do not specify a scratch device the default device is SYO:.

 If the user's default system disk is faulty or full, use this parameter to direct the scratch file to another device.
 The scratch file should always be assigned to a volume other than the indev volume.
-The scratch file is not used with the /FR and /LI switches.
+The scratch file is not used with the $\protect\mbox{FR}$ and $\protect\mbox{LI}$ switches.